Hugh Taylor Birch State Park

 Welcome to Hugh Taylor Birch State Park

-Hugh Taylor Birch is the city’s own Central Park, complete with gopher tortoises and boat access from the intracoastal waterway.
+Hugh Taylor Birch is the city’s own "Central Park," complete with gopher tortoises and boat access from the intracoastal waterway.
 It’s easy to see why Hugh Taylor Birch wanted to preserve his estate for future generations to enjoy — it’s an oasis perfect for relaxation and exercise.

-Visitors can access the beach via the pedestrian tunnel under A1A.
+Visitors can access the beach via the crosswalk on A1A.
 Picnic areas overlook the channel; pavilions with water and electricity are available for rental.
 A group/youth campground is available to organized groups.